Tour 1: Every Endemic in The Lesser Antilles (plus optional extension to Trinidad)

 Photos L to R (click on image to scroll): The Guadeloupe Woodpecker is widespread on the island (photo ©Anthony Levesque); The endearing Plumbeous Warbler is not nearly as common; The Bridled Quail-Dove is a highlight of the trip (photo © Birding the Islands client Steve Kornfeld)

 The second of what are known as "Departments of France" that we visit is Guadeloupe.
 Like Martinique , this island is home to one charming endemic - in this case the Guadeloupe Woodpecker.
 This species promises to be quite forthcoming, however while here we also target a number of regional specialities including the delightful Lesser Antillean Pewee, secretive Bridled Quail Dove, and Forest Thrush (one of 4 subspecies to be seen on this trip).
 Guadeloupe promises to offer us wonderful opportuntities to soak up the tropical sun while lounging by the pool and to indulge in some absolutely delicious French island creole dishes.

 Antigua, Barbuda and Montserrat

 Photos L to R (click on image to scroll): Antigua will offer reliable sightings of the threatened West Indian Whistling Ducks (photo ©Yves-Jacques Rey-Millet); The delightful Barbuda Warbler makes it's home in the dry scrubland of Barbuda(photo ©Ryan Chenery); The Montserrat Oriole (photo ©Ryan Chenery); These 3 islands are a hotspot for over wintering migrants including Prothonotary Warbler and American Redstart (both photos ©Sam Barone)

 With it's 365 beaches, capital city steeped in history, large international airport and shipping port, Antigua is a popular destination with tourists.
-Although it does not have any endemics, it is the best island on which to get reliable sightings of the much sought after West Indian Whistling Duck, and is a popular over-wintering destination for North American migrants.
+Although it does not have any endemics, it is the best island on which to get reliable sightings of the otherwise elusive White-crowned Pigeon, and is a popular over-wintering destination for North American migrants.
 Two of Antigua’s closest neighbours - each have an endemic species each.
 Scenic Barbuda (Antigua’s sister island) has the Barbuda Warbler, and the charming island retreat of Montserrat is home to the Montserrat Oriole.